 Speak to someone

 A really pretty resort with great facilities, this is a great choice for combining with seeing the wildlife in Borneo or climbing Mount Kinabalu.

 The spacious rooms have a smart, modern decor that also makes use of local materials and elements in their design.
-Each offers an outdoor verandah with day beds and amenities such as a flat screen TV, minibar, coffee and tea making facilities and a safe.
+Each offers an outdoor veranda with day beds and amenities such as a flat-screen TV, minibar, coffee and tea making facilities and a safe.

 Food and drink

 Feast Village, located by the lap pool, serves breakfast, lunch and dinner.
 The menu has a range of diverse dishes from the Asia-Pacific region and beyond, with three kitchens and a wine cellar.

 Fisherman's Cove is on the resort's rooftop and has far reaching views out over the sea, serving fresh seafood.
 A fine dining option, it caters for guests aged 16 and over.